SudarshanaSRao/SudarshanaSRao.github.io/_portfolio/portfolio-0.md

   }
 </style>

-* Developed and implemented a comprehensive **ETL pipeline** for extracting, transforming, and loading game-related metadata, details, and sales figures from Steamspy and Steam APIs into a **MySQL database** on Aiven Cloud.
+* Developed and implemented a comprehensive **ETL pipeline** for extracting, transforming, and loading game-related metadata, details, and sales figures from Steamspy and Steam APIs into a **MySQL database** on **Aiven Cloud**.
 * Engineered data retrieval and processing with batch processing and bulk inserts to ensure accurate and efficient data ingestion and validation.
 * Designed **interactive Tableau dashboard** to visualize data dynamically, providing actionable insights into gaming trends and sales performance (showcasing **KPIs**).